Here’s how 46+ in-the-trench Marketers, Business owners & Experts Use LinkedIn to Generate Business Leads Consistently.

-“Be upfront about why you want to connect and work out what your sequence is to build rapport and drive the conversation where you would like it to go.
+“Be upfront about why you want to connect and work out your sequence to build rapport and drive the conversation where you would like it to go.

-Paul was generous to share the workflow with us.
+Paul was generous in sharing the workflow with us.
 Use the link below to download Paul’s workflow for LinkedIn Sales Navigator.